Binaural Target Speaker Extraction using Individualized HRTF: Introduction

 \section{Introduction}

-Humans have a remarkable ability to focus on the voice of a single speaker, even in complex auditory environments where multiple speakers are actively speaking.
+Humans have a remarkable ability to focus on the voice of a single speaker, even in complex auditory environments with multiple speakers.
 Such a scenario is often referred to as the cocktail party problem \cite{cherry1953}.
-While this ability may pose a challenge even to those with normal hearing, it presents a far greater obstacle for individuals with hearing impairments. \ac{Bi-TSE} aims at selectively extracting one desired speaker of the multiple competing speakers, in a binaural setting.
-In this context, preserving the binaural cues is critical: hearing aid and hearing aid algorithms must maintain the listener’s spatial awareness to ensure natural sound perception \cite{blauert1997spatial,binauralchapter}.
-Most hearing aids feature multiple microphones on each earpiece and fall into one of the two categories: 1) Bilateral systems, in which each device operates independently, yielding a single-channel output.
-2) Shared systems, where both earpieces share all microphones, producing a dual-channel output.
+While this ability may pose a challenge even to those with normal hearing, it presents a far greater obstacle for individuals with hearing impairments. \ac{Bi-TSE} aims to selectively extract the desired speaker from multiple competing speakers in a binaural setting.
+In this context, preserving the binaural cues is critical: hearing aids and their associated algorithms must maintain the listener’s spatial awareness to ensure natural sound perception \cite{blauert1997spatial,binauralchapter}.
+Most hearing aids employ either a single microphone or multiple microphones per earpiece and can be broadly categorized into two groups: 1) Bilateral systems, where each device operates independently and provides a single-channel output per earpiece; 2) Shared systems, where all microphones across both earpieces are jointly utilized, yielding a dual-channel output.

 Two important spatial cues are the \ac{ILD} and \ac{ITD}, which capture magnitude and arrival-time differences between the left and right ears.
-In bilateral systems, where each device processes its own channel independently, it is particularly challenging to preserve these binaural cues.
+In bilateral systems, in which each device processes its own channel independently, it is particularly challenging to preserve binaural cues.
 In contrast, \ac{MIMO} solutions jointly process both channels, yielding more natural and spatially accurate outputs.
 For example, \cite{7372431} presents a \ac{BLCMV} beamformer that separates sources while maintaining binaural cues.
 More recent work, such as \cite{han2020real}, employs a \ac{DNN} to process all microphone signals and produce left- and right-channel outputs, effectively preserving spatial information.